asif4318/HackMIT2023Project/README.md

 ### Plaid for Real-Time Financial Data

 To ensure that FinSight provides users with up-to-date and accurate financial information, we integrated Plaid's data transfer network into our application.
-Plaid's robust financial data infrastructure allows us to securely access users' live bank account balances and transactions.
-This integration is pivotal in enabling users to stay on top of their finances effortlessly.
+Plaid's robust financial data infrastructure allows us to access users' live bank account balances and transactions securely.
+This integration is pivotal in enabling users to effortlessly stay on top of their finances.

 The key steps involved in leveraging Plaid's data transfer network within FinSight included: